beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 re-allocating VMs using live migration according to their real-time resource demand and switching idle hosts to the sleep mode.
-For example, assume that two VMs are placed on two different hosts, but the combined resource capacity required by the VMs to serve the current load can be provided by just one the hosts.
+For example, assume that two VMs are placed on two different hosts, but the combined resource capacity required by the VMs to serve the current load can be provided by just one of the hosts.
 Then, one of the VMs can be migrated to the host serving the other VM, and the idle host can be switched to the sleep mode to save energy.

 Apart from consolidating VMs, the system should be able to react to increases in the resource demand and deconsolidate VMs when necessary to avoid performance degradation.
 In general, the problem of